redis/redis/CLUSTER.md

 we will use the next major version to deprecate the existing cluster implementation and release the two side-by-side (with a compilation flag to control which one is used).

+As a big TODO - we need to create a troubleshooting "Everything is broken, what do!" section once we have a more concrete implementation.
+Said implementation will also need to provide "force override" flags for various operations which will allow an admin to override some Flotilla validations in order to restore availability ASAP.

 <!--
 Some future topics: